ChurchApps/FreeShowWeb/src/routes/docs/media/+page.md

 - **How to add media**

   First open the "Media" tab in the drawer, then at the bottom left click "New folder" and choose the folder with your media.
 You can also drag & drop folders directly from the computer to the folder area.
 After that you can drag & drop media files from the drawer into a project, to a show, or as a slide item.
 You can also drag & drop media files directly from the computer file system.
 (Note: By dragging just one background to a show it will be [added as a background](./faq#videos-are-muted)!)

+- **Use media across multiple computers**

+  If you use FreeShow with multiple computers all you need to do is make sure the folders with the media are added to the "Media" drawer in FreeShow.
+This way FreeShow can auto find missing media files even when the paths are different, as long as the name is the same!